pestphp/pest-plugin-mutate/WIP.md

 - [ ] Add array declaration mutators: https://stryker-mutator.io/docs/mutation-testing-elements/supported-mutators/#array-declaration
 - [ ] Add empty block statement mutator?: https://stryker-mutator.io/docs/mutation-testing-elements/supported-mutators/#array-declaration
 - [ ] Check if we have mutators which do the same mutation.
 For example: "true" to "false", and "return true" to "return false"
-- [ ] Make the output cristal clear that "escaped" is bad and "killed" is good.
+- [ ] Make the output cristal clear that "escaped" is bad and "caught" is good.
 Maybe change the wording to "missed" and "detected"?
 What do other libraries to work around the confusion? https://x.com/tfidry/status/1719293281568215499?s=46&t=DEd0fniSoLaUYk0rCiXljw
 - [ ] Dedicated help output (`vendor/bin/pest --mutate --help`)
 - [ ] Add help to show available mutators and sets
 - [ ] Add more Laravel mutators